Allamuchy Township, New Jersey: Local government

 Allamuchy Township is governed under the Small Municipality form of government.
 The Faulkner Act, formally known as the Optional Municipal Charter Law, allows municipalities to adopt a Small Municipality form of government only for municipalities with a population of under 12,000 at the time of adoption.
 The township is one of 18 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the four-member Township Council, with all positions elected at-large on a partisan basis as part of the November general election.
 The Mayor is elected directly by the voters to a three-year term of office.
 Council members serve a term of three years, which are staggered so that two seats come up for election in the first two years of a three-year cycle and the mayoral seat is up for direct vote in the third year.

 As of 2022, the Mayor of Allamuchy Township is Republican Rosemary Tuohy, whose term of office ends December 31, 2024.
 Members of the Allamuchy Township Committee are Council President James H. Cote (R, 2023), Deborah Bonanno (R, 2022; appointed to serve an unexpired term), Ed Fabula (R, 2022) and Manuel P. "Manny" Quinoa (R, 2022).

 In January 2022, Deborah Bonano was appointed from a list of three names nominated by the Republican municipal committee to fill the seat expiring in December 2023 that became vacant when Rosemary Tuohy stepped down to take office as mayor.

 The seat expiring in December 2022 that had been held by Douglas A. Ochwat was filled by Ed Fabula.

 In January 2016, the Township Committee selected former mayor Betty Schultheis from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2017 that had been held by Keith DeTombeur until he stepped down to take office as mayor; Schultheis will serve on an interim basis until the November 2016 election, when voters will select a candidate to serve the balance of the term of office.

 Federal, state, and county representation

 Allamuchy Township is located in the 7th congressional district and is part of New Jersey's 24th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Allamuchy Township had been in the 23rd state legislative district.